Doki Doki Majo Shinpan!: Doki Doki Majo Shinpan 2 Duo

 Similarly to the first game, players determine whether female characters are witches by touching their bodies with the stylus.
-However, unlike its predecessor, this title exhibits new features such as an enhanced witch-check touching system and microphone input.
+But the sequel also exhibits new features, such as an enhanced witch-check touching system and microphone input.

 The game resumes with Akuji, the main character of the first game, this time in high school.

 The game is rated D (17 years and over) in Japan by the CERO because of the nudity and sexual references presented in the game.

 Doki Majo Plus

 Doki Majo Plus is the third game in the Doki Doki Majo Shinpan! series.
 Despite being billed as the third game in the series, it's really an enhanced retelling of the original DokiMajo game, featuring a revised soundtrack and a new character.
 The game was released only in Japan on July 30, 2009.